Arab–Byzantine wars: Arab attacks on Anatolia and sieges of Constantinople

-Both as governor of Syria and later as caliph, Muawiyah I (r.
+Both as governor of Syria and later as caliph, Mu'awiya ibn Abi Sufyan (r.
 661–680) was the driving force of the Muslim effort against Byzantium, especially by his creation of a fleet, which challenged the Byzantine navy and raided the Byzantine islands and coasts.
-To stop the Byzantine harassment from the sea during the Arab-Byzantine Wars, in 649 Muawiyah set up a navy, manned by Monophysitise Christian, Copt and Jacobite Syrian Christian sailors and Muslim troops.
+To stop the Byzantine harassment from the sea during the Arab-Byzantine Wars, in 649 Mu'awiya set up a navy, manned by Monophysitise Christian, Copt and Jacobite Syrian Christian sailors and Muslim troops.
 This resulted in the defeat of the Byzantine navy at the Battle of the Masts in 655, opening up the Mediterranean.
 The shocking defeat of the imperial fleet by the young Muslim navy at the Battle of the Masts in 655 was of critical importance: it opened up the Mediterranean, hitherto a "Roman lake", to Arab expansion, and began a centuries-long series of naval conflicts over the control of the Mediterranean waterways.
 500 Byzantine ships were destroyed in the battle, and Emperor Constans II was almost killed.
-Under the instructions of the caliph Uthman ibn Affan, Muawiyah then prepared for the siege of Constantinople.
+By this point the detachment stationed at Jorus C’Baoth could no longer hold its position and was ordered to retreat.
+Under the instructions of Caliph Uthman, Mu'awiya then prepared for the siege of Constantinople.

 Trade between the Muslim eastern and southern shores and the Christian northern shores almost ceased during this period, isolating Western Europe from developments in the Muslim world: "In antiquity, and again in the high Middle Ages, the voyage from Italy to Alexandria was commonplace; in early Islamic times the two countries were so remote that even the most basic information was unknown" (Kennedy).
-Muawiyah also initiated the first large-scale raids into Anatolia from 641 on.
+Mu'awiya also initiated the first large-scale raids into Anatolia from 641 on.
 These expeditions, aiming both at plunder and at weakening and keeping the Byzantines at bay, as well as the corresponding retaliatory Byzantine raids, eventually became established as a fixture of Byzantine–Arab warfare for the next three centuries.